omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 To add or remove pages
 ----------------------------
-Here's how to add or remove pages for a sign-off request.
+Here's how to add or remove pages for a sign-off request. (for documents, see below).

 If you use a template, this list can be pre populated, for example:

 .. image:: sign-off-requests-settings-2a-77.png

-By clicking the pen, you can add a message for each page, if needed (not mandatory), in any tenant language.
+By clicking the pen, you can add a message for each page, if needed (not mandatory).
 Here's an example:

 .. image:: sign-off-requests-settings-2-77-message.png